 A tiny part off the vineyard we went to today.
 The giant piece of the concrete is a bunker to survive a war… only joking, it’s the new wine cellar they are building.
 They believe it to be the only one in Australia.

-Almost finished, they just need to have the tonnes of soil put back on top of the bunker, then a garden planted, for now, eventually the plan is to build an office on top.
+Almost finished, they just need to have the tonnes of soil put back on top of the bunker, then a garden planted, for now, eventually the plan is to build an office on top, but they still need to hire the amish storage sheds fredericksburg va services for that.

 You’d be forgiven for thinking that we like to drink in our house; though you should note ALL of these bottles are full.
 They are actually there to have their photos taken by David for various wineries.
 They all have to go back to their homes when we’re done with them.